TYPO3-cookbooks/VagrantTypo3Org/README.md

 ## Vagrant

-Vagrant can be downloaded and installed from the website http://vagrantup.com/
+Vagrant can be downloaded and installed from the website [vagrantup.com](http://vagrantup.com/)

 	# Run as sudo if permission issue
 	gem update --system
 	gem install vagrant

-## Virtualbox
+## VirtualBox

-VirtualBox is a powerful x86 and AMD64/Intel64 virtualization product for enterprise as well as home use.
-Follow this download link to install it on your system https://www.virtualbox.org/wiki/Downloads
+Follow this download link to install VirtualBox on your system <https://www.virtualbox.org/wiki/Downloads>.

 ## Gems